-DU 611 CURRICULUM THEORY AND DESIGN
+EDU 611 CURRICULUM THEORY AND DESIGN

 This course will examine the historical, social and political aspects of curriculum design and instruction.
 Dominant and alternative ways of thinking about curriculum and its evaluation will be presented.
 Included are: differentiated instruction, curriculum mapping, using Rubrics, exploring theory, and developing a curriculum design, as well as other current curricular issues and initiatives.
-The courses focused on literacy and numeracy, assessment and the needs of the school/district in improving student learning.
+The course focuses on literacy and numeracy, English Language Learner (ELL), early childhood, technology, the exceptional child, gifted, assessment and the needs of the school/district in improving student learning.